lamar-software/house-styles/README.md

   - Metadata fields, i.e. `DateCached`, `DeletedFlag` should always be last

 ## Files and Folders
-- Procedural or functional files should be named using snake case.
+- Procedural or functional files should be named using kebab case.
-- Folders should also be named using snake case.
+- Folders should also be named using kebab case.
 - Class files should be named using pascal case.
 - Database dumps should be named using the following convention:
 ```